-- (a) You must conduct each performance test in Tables 3 and 4 of this subpart that applies to you. - (b) Each performance test must be conducted according to the requirements that this subpart specifies in Table 4 to this subpart.
+- (b) Each performance test must be conducted according to the requirements that this subpart specifies in Table 4 to this subpart.
 If you own or operate a non-operational stationary RICE that is subject to performance testing, you do not need to start up the engine solely to conduct the performance test.
 Owners and operators of a non-operational engine can conduct the performance test when the engine is started up again.
-The test must be conducted at any load condition within plus or minus 10 percent of 100 percent load for the stationary RICE listed in paragraphs (b)(1) through (4) of this section. - (1) Non-emergency 4SRB stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions. - (2) New non-emergency 4SLB stationary RICE with a site rating of greater than or equal to 250 brake HP located at a major source of HAP emissions.

-- (3) New non-emergency 2SLB stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions. - (4) New non-emergency CI stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions. - (c) [Reserved] - (d) You must conduct three separate test runs for each performance test required in this section, as specified in § 63.7(e)(3).
+The test must be conducted at any load condition within plus or minus 10 percent of 100 percent load for the stationary RICE listed in paragraphs (b)(1) through (4) of this section. - (1) Non-emergency 4SRB stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions. - (2) New non-emergency 4SLB stationary RICE with a site rating of greater than or equal to 250 brake HP located at a major source of HAP emissions. - (3) New non-emergency 2SLB stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions. - (4) New non-emergency CI stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions. - (c) [Reserved] - (d) You must conduct three separate test runs for each performance test required in this section, as specified in § 63.7(e)(3).
 Each test run must last at least 1 hour, unless otherwise specified in this subpart. - (e)(1) You must use Equation 1 of this section to determine compliance with the percent reduction requirement:

-$$\frac{C_i - C_o}{C_i} \times 100 = R$$ (Eq.
-1)
+$$\frac{C_i - C_O}{C_i} \times 100 = R \quad (Eq.
+1)$$

-C_i = concentration of carbon monoxide (CO), total hydrocarbons (THC), or formaldehyde at the control device inlet,
+Ci = concentration of carbon monoxide (CO), total hydrocarbons (THC), or formaldehyde at the control device inlet,

-C_o = concentration of CO, THC, or formaldehyde at the control device outlet, and
+Co = concentration of CO, THC, or formaldehyde at the control device outlet, and